-The Quantum Program at CDL-Toronto is an incubator where founders build startups at the intersection of quantum computing and machine learning.
+The Quantum Machine Learning Program at CDL-Toronto is an incubator where founders build startups at the intersection of quantum computing and machine learning.

 The program brings together entrepreneurs, investors, AI experts, leading quantum information researchers, and our technology partners, D-Wave Systems, Rigetti Computing, and Xanadu to create new ventures at the frontier of quantum machine learning.
 Participants also receive US$80k equity investment from Bloomberg Beta, Data Collective, and Spectrum28, office space in downtown Toronto, and intensive technical training from industry and academic leaders in quantum computing and machine learning.